Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 How what we eat affects the environment?

-How what we eat impacts the environment depends on how it is raised, processed, and transported.
-While grain-fed beef from a foreign country may badly affect the environment, local grass-fed meat can be useful.
+How we eat impacts the environment depends on how it is raised, processed, and transported.
+While grain-fed beef from a foreign country may badly affect the environment, local grass-fed meat can be helpful.

 Is eating meat actually bad for the environment?

-While industrial meat production can be bad for the environment, pasture-raised meat can positively impact the environment.
+While industrial meat production can harm the environment, pasture-raised meat can positively impact the environment.

 #1-11